 It is important to note that this feature does not provide a full single sign-on (SSO) solution because there is no token sharing / exchange in the Password Sync based process.

 Implementing directory sync in your environment introduces a variety of impactful benefits to your environment:

 Reduced operational costs – Resetting passwords represents an expensive helpdesk operation.
 You can reduce the number of password reset requests by reducing the number of different passwords a user needs to maintain in your environment.
-Synchronizing the passwords of your already existing on-premise users and your Windows Azure AD users is a method to do this.
+Synchronizing the passwords of your already existing on-premise users and your Azure AD users is a method to do this.